Failure to Do Routine Screenings or Additional Testing

 It Takes Time to Manage Medical Malpractice Cases Effectively

 We take the time to manage medical malpractice cases appropriately, as opposed to some lawyers who just try to settle the claim as quickly as possible.
-In medical negligence cases, we will frequently hire expert witnesses, including a doctor who will explain to the jury, if necessary, how the patient was injured.
+In medical negligence cases, we will frequently hire expert witnesses, including a doctor who will explain to the jury, and if necessary, how the patient was injured.
 We conduct exhaustive investigations of the injury and hire appropriate experts to help our clients.
 We may hire an economist to explain the monetary loss, including lost wages, and medical bills, and the future economic loss that the patient can be expected to incur.